 PSP’s – credit card, bank and online payment providers – to supply e-commerce payment details to shared EU CESOP database

-The European Commission (EC) on 6 April 2022 has adopted the implementing regulation for imposing reporting and bookkeeping requirements on payment services providers (PSP’s) for their sellers’ activities.
+Member states have started to adopt the implementing regulation for imposing reporting and bookkeeping requirements on payment services providers (PSP’s) for their sellers’ activities.
 This clarifies the processes for reporting in standardised scheme.
+The European Commission (EC) on 6 April 2022 had adopted the rules.

 This regulation includes a new EU-wide database (CESPOP) to hold all payment data from January 2024.
 This includes management of the system, access to the data, and security and personal data protection.